crummyh/Barbell/README.md

 # Now start working!
 # To run the app run:
 fastapi dev app/main.py
+# And if you need to send emails run this in a separate window
+sudo python3 -m smtpd -c DebuggingServer -n localhost:1025
 # When you are done run:
 deactivate
 ```